 As an advocate for CCO, Sue desires to see God working through this organization to support individuals and families through difficult times, applying Biblical principles, in order to achieve God’s purpose for them.

 Carmen Hust MScN, PhD, RN, CPMHN (c)

 Carmen is a full-time nursing professor at Algonquin College.
 She obtained her BScN at Université de Montréal, her MScN at Villanova University in Pennsylvania and PhD from the University of Ottawa.
 Carmen teaches to her passion Mental Health and wellbeing and sits on the board of the Federation of Canadian Mental Health Nurses, Algonquin College Campus Ministry and Algonquin College’s Mental Health Steering committee.
 Her research focus has been the lived experience of post-secondary students with mental health concerns.
 She has learned much from students with mental health concerns about stigma, stresses and the socio, economic, political and spiritual realities that post -secondary students face.
 Through her research, she has also come to appreciate how students with mental health concerns understand recovery.
 Beyond the professional sphere, Carmen is an active member of the Anglican Parish of South Carleton and has an appreciation for nature and sustainable living.
 Along with her husband, she has raised three daughters, lives on a small hobby farm and keeps bees.

 Alexander (Sandy) Davidson

 Sandy has served as a Board Advisor since 2004.
 As a veteran of the Board he is able to provide much needed continuity – the how we got here view.
 He has an excellent knowledge of not-for-profit/ charitable organizations and required financial processes and can be counted upon to provide research and analysis required to support the Board’s decision making process.
-Sandy has a B.A. and LL.B. and recently retired from the Public Service after a long and successful career.
-His home church is the MET.
+Sandy has a B.A. and LL.B. and is retired from the Public Service after a long and successful career.
+His home church is the Metropolitan Bible Church.